CWRU-VTOL/MotorDatabase/README.md

 Please ensure that **Python 3.12** is installed and then create a **venv** at the root of this repository using **requirements.txt**.

-If you are on Windows you can use **utility\venv_help_windows.bat** to automatically set up the venv, assuming python 3.12 is installed.
+If you are on Windows you can use **workflow\setup\venv_help_windows.bat** to automatically set up the venv, assuming python 3.12 is installed.

 *Note that as of 1/4/25 certain scripts or utilities may reference file paths in a windows-specific way, and Linux or Mac compatibility is currently untested for these components.*
 *Further documentation and resources for python setup help may be added in the future if needed.*